 Parking and Accessibility

-As of 2020 parking in or around Barry Island is between, £2 - £10 although There are options for all day/week parking.
-The parking spaces are subject to availability and so we suggest arriving before peak hours.
+Barry Island Parking and Accessibility - The parking spaces are subject to availability and so we suggest arriving before peak hours.
 Highly recommend is the Bron-Y-Mor car park with a capacity of 70 spaces so we suggest that you get there early.
-According to Parkopedia 2021, parking is free for up to 9 hours.

 Barry Island is accessible for members of the public with limited mobility however there are some steep hills and uneven floor surfaces, please keep this in mind when visiting.
 There are benches and places to sit around the beach and High Street, most with beautiful sea views – the perfect opportunity to grab some fish and chips and watch the day go by.

 Public toilets can be found around the beach and High Street.

-Barry Island has an impressive history going far back as prehistoric times.
+Barry Island History - has an impressive history going far back as prehistoric times.
 Middle Stone Age Microlith Flint Tools have been found at Friars Point and Stone Aged Axe-heads were discovered in St. Andrews Major.
 Fast forward to a while and a Celtic British tribe settled in Barry Island, the Silures.
 What evidence do we have to prove this?
 I’m glad you asked: five Bronze Age burial mounds have been found on Friars Point.

 Barry Island Shops and Food

-Barry is a vibrant town bursting with culture, heritage and fantastic shops.
+Barry Island Shops and Food - has a vibrant town bursting with culture, heritage and fantastic shops.
 The High Street has independent shops which offer a range of services/items including but not limited to, hairdressing, cafés, restaurants, takeaways, seaside beach shops and so much more!

 With ice cream vans located near the beach and a range of shops selling beach toys, beach clothing, gifts and all the buckets and spades you could wish for…you can plan ahead and buy when you arrive!
 Barry Island has everything you need for a perfect family day out

 Weather not so good?
 Don’t fancy a takeaway?
 No problem!
 There are a range of restaurants and cafes who have some fantastic menus and classic ‘pub grubs’ with the option of indoor eating.